Last Updated on by

 Tankless Models Are Awesome

-If you want to maximize the amount of space, then going for the tankless toilet models in the industry is not only a smart idea, but one that will open up customization options to the max.
+If you want to maximize the amount of space, then going for the best selling tankless toilet in the industry is not only a smart idea, but one that will open up customization options to the max.
 Tankless models are great because they take the best part of a toilet and combine it into a smaller model that just contains the seat.
 The setup and install is a little different, but easy enough to where the common user will love the benefits and ease of use.
-If your priority is saving bathroom space, then this is the smallest toilet you can get without compromising on seat size.
+If your priority is saving bathroom space, then this is the smallest toilet you can get and a great toilet for small spaces.
 They are available in both round and elongated seat sizes, and give you everything that you would expect out of a luxury toilet while also offering the best size advantage.
 A big benefit of these toilets is that they can also go wherever there is an outlet or access to plumbing.
 This means virtually anywhere in your house that you would have it, so tankless models basically have zero size concerns since they can go wherever they please.
 This is a big advantage over their bigger brothers with the tanks, and makes it the superior option for the customer that doesn’t want to use up a lot of space in the bathroom.
 You can read more toilet reviews here.

 Rough In Size